 A study of the liturgical use of the Psalms with particular attention given to their form, content and typification.
-I would include some comparison to the ancient Egyptian and Mesopotamian literature and its implications/appropriations for the liturgies of the Black church.
-(3 hrs).
+The course will include some comparison to the ancient Egyptian and Mesopotamian literature and its implications/appropriations for the liturgies of the Black church.
+(3-hrs).
 Offered on demand.